Speckled Aloe at the campsite

 Presentation

 Originating from South Africa, it usually flowers in late spring.
-Holidaymakers staying at our four-star campsite Les Jardins de la Pascalinette® early in the season will be lucky enough to see it in bloom!
+Holidaymakers staying at our four-star campsite Les Jardins de la Pascalinette® early in the season will therefore be lucky enough to see it in bloom!

 Its flowers attract bees, butterflies and birds… And enrich the campsite with the Provencal animals we love and protect!